zeroreserve/ZeroReserve/README.md

 ```
 $ ./bitcoind
 or
-$ ./bitcoin-qt -server     # that shows the GUI
+$ ./bitcoin-qt -server     # that shows the GUI *and* permits json-rpc conncetions

 ```
+On first startup, the Satoshi client creates the directory structure for the blockchain in
+$HOME/.bitcoin on Unix and %APPDATA%\Bitcoin on Windows.
+Create a suitable bitcoin.conf in this directory.
 This is an example bitcoin.conf with all entries required:
 ```
 testnet=1
 rpcuser=anu